mezez/interop/README.md

 For CODE IMPLEMENTATIONS

 -To test code, install xampp at https://www.apachefriends.org/xampp-files/7.3.31/xampp-windows-x64-7.3.31-3-VC15-installer.exe
--once installation is completed, go to xampp folder then htdocs.
--clone repository into htdocs folder.
+-once installation is completed, go to xampp folder then htdocs. (usually at c://xampp/htdocs) -clone repository into htdocs folder.
 If you use wampp, then clone repository into www folder.
 You should have the interop folder created.
--start xampp (or wamp) server, start apache.
+-search for xampp from the windows search (or it's mac equivalent) -start the xampp (or wamp) control panel app, then on the xampp application, start apache.

-On the browser

-Please note that the vendor packages for this project is included in the Github Repo (Though this is not a best practise, it has been done to prevent difficulties in installing various packages requiring different composer versions for Non PHP experts, considering the context of this project).
+[Please note that the vendor packages for this project is included in the Github Repo (Though this is not a best practise, it has been done to prevent difficulties in installing various packages requiring different composer versions for Non PHP experts, considering the context of this project).]

+ON THE BROWSER
 //PRIMITIVE TYPES
 To test base64 manipulation, visit localhost/interop/primitive_types/base_64_manipulation.php
 To test date and time manipulation, visit localhost/interop/primitive_types/date_and_time.php